WELCOME Early Road Maps of Pennsylvania BOTTOM

 1822 MAP OF THE NATIONAL ROAD BETWEEN CUMBERLAND AND WHEELING, Engraved for J. Melish's Description of the United States & Travellers Directory.
 This is one of the earliest maps of the old National Road across southwestern Pennsylvania.
 Many towns are shown, including W. Alexandria, Washington, Union(town) in heavier type.
 The map is printed on very thin paper, originally folded, and from A Geographical Description of the United States, with the Contiguous British and Spanish Possessions, by John Melish, Philadelphia 1822.
 The first edition appeared in 1816, but the 1822 edition had 12 regional maps including this one.
 The National Road west (originally called the Cumberland Road) was proposed in an 1806 Act of Congress.
 The act was signed by President Jefferson who appointed the first commissioners.
 It was planned as a way to tie the states being created from the old Northwest Territory, Ohio, Indiana, Illinois, Michigan, into the east.
 Construction began on the section west from Cumberland in 1811.
 By 1818 coaches were running between Washington and Wheeling.
 In 1819 construction came to a halt due to a financial panic.
 In 1822 a bill for repair of the road and authority to collect tolls passed the Congress, but was vetoed by President Monroe.
 He held that Congress did not have the right of jurisdiction and construction, but Monroe also recommended a national system of internal improvements.
 A number of alternatives were examined for additional 'National Roads', including a route up the Susquehanna River valley (see the 1827 map in 19th Century maps).
 However only the Old National Road, today's US 40, was constructed by the Federal government during the 19th century.
 It was continued west across Ohio in the late 1820's eventually reaching Vandalia, then the capital of Illinois.
 There is a National Road Museum in Zanesville, Ohio, and many books have been written about the road.
 No Longitude, blank verso.
 Scale: 1 inch = 10 miles.
 Size: 6 x 11 inches.

 1826 MAP OF A RECONNAISSANCE BETWEEN BALTIMORE AND PHILADELPHIA, EXHIBITING THE SEVERAL ROUTES OF THE MAIL ROAD CONTEMPLATED BY THE RESOLUTION OF CONGRESS APPROVED ON THE 4th OF MAY 1826.
 S. Bernard Brigr.
 Genl.
 Member of the Board of Intl.
 Improt.
 William Tell Poussin Capt.
 Top.
 Engs. and Assistant to the Board.
 This long, narrow map shows roads from Philadelphia west into Delaware and Maryland.
 Only eastern and western sections including Pennsylvania are shown here; about one third of the map includes the state.
-The date given is that of the resolution and the map was published later, but exactly when is not known.
+The date given is that of the resolution and the map was published around the same time, but exactly when is not known.
 Blank verso.
 Scale: 1 inch = 3 miles.
 Size: 9 x 31 inches.

 1867 BARNES’ DRIVING MAP OF PHILADELPHIA AND SURROUNDINGS.
 From surveys and records by H. E. B. Taylor.
 Published by R. L. Barnes, 27 Sth.
 6th.
 Street Philadelphia 1867.
 Printed by F. Bourquin.
 This is the earliest map seen labeled as a "driving" map, though only stages and buggys were driven then (well, and locomotives and boats).
 It includes the city, adjacent New Jersey, and much of Delaware and Montgomery county.
 This map is quite detailed, showing hotels, businesses, streets and roads, and railroads.
 It is surrounded by scroll work similar to that on Mitchell or Colton maps from this period.
 The map was originally folded and either had a cover or was an insert into a book.
 It is printed on thin paper and hard to handle without tearing, so hardly appropriate for busy drivers.
 Blank verso.
 Scale: 1 inch = 0.75 mile.
 Size: 28 x 30 inches.